traefik/traefik/docs/content/providers/docker.md

 ## Provider Configuration Options

 !!! tip "Browse the Reference"
-    If you're in a hurry, maybe you'd rather go through the [Docker Reference](../reference/providers/docker.md).
+    If you're in a hurry, maybe you'd rather go through the [static](../reference/static-configuration.md) and the [dynamic](../reference/providers/docker.md) configuration references.

 ### endpoint